bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-I\'m going to go over to My browser over here and here\'s my page, I\'m going to refresh that and here\'s my div that\'s 5000 pixels tall.
-I have my inspector open in the console selected over here so I can actually see, as I scroll my page it\'s capturing that counter.
+I&apos;m going to go over to My browser over here and here&apos;s my page, I&apos;m going to refresh that and here&apos;s my div that&apos;s 5000 pixels tall.
+I have my inspector open in the console selected over here so I can actually see, as I scroll my page it&apos;s capturing that counter.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 422.  (###) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">